 Florida General Aviation Airport Business Plan Guidebook Overview

-The Florida General Aviation Airport Business Plan Guidebook and associated Primer were developed by the Florida Department of Transportation (FDOT) Aviation and Spaceports Office to serve as a resource for Florida’s general aviation airports to develop business plans.
+Produced in 2014, the Florida General Aviation Airport Business Plan Guidebook and associated Primer were developed by the Florida Department of Transportation (FDOT) Aviation Office to serve as a resource for Florida’s general aviation airports to develop business plans.
 These documents were developed through a cooperative effort with Florida’s general aviation airports, the Florida Airports Council, and other aviation professionals in Florida.